inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

 #### Update OAI-PMH percolator mapping and Job Logs Index

-Percolators and job datastreams need the `invenio index init` step to get the new mapping and the new mapping but are not affected by index rebuild from the step before.
+Percolators and job datastreams get their new mapping from the `invenio index init` step, but are not affected by the index rebuild from the step before.
 They have to be updated by running the following script.

 ```bash
 curl -LsSf https://raw.githubusercontent.com/inveniosoftware/docs-invenio-rdm/master/docs/releases/v14/migrate_percolator_and_jobs_datastream.py -o /tmp/migrate_percolator_and_jobs_datastream.py